latchbio/latch/docs/source/basics/latch_develop_example.md

 ...
 ```

-Because we made a modification to our Dockerfile, we have to rebuild the environment and enter a new development session to load in the newest changes.
+Because we modified our Dockerfile, we have to rebuild the environment and enter a new development session to load in the newest changes.
 First, exit your current development session:

 ```console
 >>> exit